AMELI: Enhancing Multimodal Entity Linking with Fine-Grained Attributes: Approach

-\paragraph{Text-based Disambiguation} Our text-based disambiguation module is based on Natural Language Inference (NLI), based on the motivation that the review text should imply the product attribute value if it's mentioned in the review.
-For example, given the review text ``\textit{I was hoping it would look more pink than it does, it's more of a gray-toned light pink.
+\paragraph{Text-based Disambiguation} Our text-based disambiguation module is based on Natural Language Inference (NLI) with the motivation that the review text should imply the product attribute if it is mentioned in the review.
+For example, given the review ``\textit{I was hoping it would look more pink than it does, it's more of a gray-toned light pink.
 Not a dealbreaker.
-I still like this bag}'', it should imply the attribute value of the target product, e.g., ``\textit{The color of this bag is pink}'', while contradicting the attribute values of other products, e.g., ``\textit{The color of this bag is black}''.
-Thus, for each review with a mention $t_{m}$ and a text $t_r$, given a set of candidate entities $\{t_{e_0},...,t_{e_i}\}$ and their attribute values $\{a^0_{e_0},...,a^0_{e_i}\}$, ..., $\{a^s_{e_0},...,a^s_{e_i}\}$, we pair each entity attribute/entity description with the review textual description and feed each pair into a DeBERTa~\cite{he2023debertav3} encoder to obtain their contextual representations
+I still like this bag}'', it should imply the attribute value of the target product, e.g., ``\textit{The color of this bag is pink}'', while contradicting attribute values of other products, e.g., ``\textit{The color of this bag is black}''.
+Thus, for each review with a mention $m_{r}$ and text $t_r$, given a set of candidate entities $\{e_0,...,e_j\}$ with their descriptions $\{d_{e_0},...,d_{e_j}\}$ and attribute values $\{a^0_{e_0},...,a^0_{e_j}\}$, ..., $\{a^s_{e_0},...,a^s_{e_j}\}$, as there could be many attributes of candidate entities that are not mentioned in the review, we first select a subset of attribute values for the candidate entities based on the attribute categories covered in the {\tt System Attribute} of mention $m_{r}$.
+Then, we pair each entity attribute or the entity description with the review description and feed each pair into a DeBERTa~\cite{he2023debertav3} encoder, which is fine-tuned and has shown promising performance on general NLI tasks, to obtain their contextual representations